-Lastly, he alleges that during a chance meeting with the investigator at a rugby match in London, she said that there had been a wish to make "an example" of him.
-In this respect, the file contains a declaration by the investigator in which she acknowledges that she met the complainant at the match, but formally denies making the statement that the complainant attributes to her.
+Lastly, he alleges that during a chance meeting between his colleague, Mr G., and the investigator at a rugby match in London, she said that there had been a wish to make "an example" of them.
+In this respect, the file contains a declaration by the investigator in which she acknowledges that she met the complainant's colleague at the match, but formally denies making the statement that this colleague attributes to her.
 As there is no evidence to support the complainant's allegation, the Tribunal cannot accept it.

-16. The complainant considers that Circular No. 666 is discriminatory and that its interpretation and application have resulted in his spouse no longer being recruited by the ILO.
+14. The complainant considers that Circular No. 666 is discriminatory and that its interpretation and application have resulted in his spouse no longer being recruited by the ILO.
 In its report, the JAAB found that the circular is not discriminatory in itself but that some discrimination may arise from its application.
 Indeed, a distinction must be drawn between, on the one hand, the recruitment of a close relative to work for the International Labour Conference under so-called "conference contracts", which may be offered only once, and, on the other hand, short-term contracts, special short-term contracts and external collaboration contracts, which may be concluded on several occasions subject to justification by the relevant manager and the written authorisation of the higher level chief.

 The submissions in the file show that the complainant's spouse has not been taken on since 2012.
-The JAAB found that the distinction between "conference contracts" and other types of contract was never mentioned at any point in the investigation and it considered that this confusion and ambiguity might have operated to the detriment of the complainant's spouse.
-However, the complainant has not established that this confusion was the reason why his spouse was no longer recruited under one of the contracts permitted by the circular.
+However, the complainant has not established that his spouse was no longer recruited on account of confusion between "conference contracts" and other contracts permitted by the circular.

-- 17. As the JAAB rightly noted in its report, the Uniform Guidelines for Investigations constitute a framework which does not exempt the Organization from adopting its own rules, policies and procedures.
+15. As the JAAB rightly noted in its report, the Uniform Guidelines for Investigations constitute a framework which does not exempt the Organization from adopting its own rules, policies and procedures.
 The ILO has failed to do so.
 Moreover, it has not set any rules for the application of Circular No. 666.
-Had there been clear rules on the subject, this dispute could probably have been avoided. - 18.
-Be that as it may, the Tribunal must determine whether all the elements examined above amount to institutional harassment.
+Had there been clear rules on the subject, this dispute could probably have been avoided.

+16. Be that as it may, the Tribunal must determine whether all the elements examined above amount to institutional harassment.